- 1. Nature photography clothing: What to look for

 I'm a huge fan of the Merino wool base and mid-layers.
 It's lightweight, keeps you warm when it's wet, and doesn't retain odors the way many fleece materials do.

 Neutral-colored clothing and photography gear will prevent flighty wildlife from spotting you, but it's not exactly ideal if you've triggered your rescue beacon or you're out photographing the elk rut at the height of hunting season.
 I'm partial to safety orange vests used on construction sites and road crews—those with a ton of reflective details—but in a pinch, you can pick up a plain ol' safety vest at most sporting goods stores.

 Sun-safe clothing (breathable shirts with UPF and DWR)

-It’s important to keep up with sunscreen discipline, but you’ve got another weapon against skin damage.
+It's important to keep up with sunscreen discipline, but you've got another weapon against skin damage.
 Take advantage of long-sleeved shirts, pants, and neck gaiters made with UV-blocking fabric technology.
-Choose clothing rated with an ultraviolet protection factor (UPF) of at least 25.
+Choose outfits for summer rated with an ultraviolet protection factor (UPF) of at least 25.

 Gear notes from an outdoor photography veteran